EloisaElias/yelp_fraud_detection_system_eloisa_dsproject/README.md

 #### Results

-The detection accuracy percentage varies with different sets of test reviews, we have used 5 fold cross validation technique by considering folds of trained dataset and test dataset in the ratio of 75:25.
+The detection accuracy percentage varies with different sets of test reviews, I have used 5 fold cross validation technique by considering folds of trained dataset and test dataset in the ratio of 75:25.
 Test frequency accuracy obtained for n-gram presence and review lengths.

 #### Further Work - Project stage_2

 In process_

-This project was developed with basic tools and in a two weeks timeline and focus in how to detect fake reviews using supervised learning with linguistic features only.
+This project was developed with basic tools and within a two weeks timeline.
+I focus in how to detect fake reviews using supervised learning with linguistic features only.
 The same model can also be implemented with a combination of behavioral and linguistic features by using supervised, unsupervised or semi-supervised learning techniques.

 Including a new dataset - web scraping yelp reviews directly from platform Yelp.com.